expo/appjs24-workflows-workshop-lessons/01-dev-builds.md

 }
 ```

-4. Disable the Share button to complete the effect:
+4. Disable the Share button in **share.tsx** to complete the effect:

 ```diff
 <RoundButton